 Family and Friends Day

-On Saturday, August 16th, you should dress in business attire (dark suits and ties for men and dark suits for women).
+During Orientation, you will attend a variety of events that will vary in their degrees of formality.
+Please dress in business attire (dark suits and ties for men and dark suits for women).

 Getting to Orientation